bjamturley/MedSchoolAtlas/Biochemistry/Fatty Acid and Ketone Metabolism.md

 Additionally, beta oxidation produces reactive oxygen species (ROS) on net, whereas glycolysis will share products with the [[Glycolysis and Pentose Phosphate#NADPH is important in radical cell defense|Pentose Phosphate Pathway]] to produce NADPH which counteract ROS formation.
 # Fatty Acid Synthesis
 Occurs in the cytosol, using acetyl-CoA produced in the mitochondria.
 Acetyl-CoA is transported into the cytosol by combining it with oxaloacetate (OAA) which forms citrate.
-Citrate has a transporter which can be delivered to the cytosol and converted back to acetyl-CoA and OAA.
+The citrate shuttle will move (via malate conversion) which can be delivered to the cytosol and later converted back to acetyl-CoA and OAA.

 **Malate in the cytosol has two pathways:**
 - Return to the mitochondria (via [[Delivery of Fuel to the Mitochondria|malate-alpha ketoglutarate]] transporter)